 When buying a kitchen knife, there are two main styles to choose from, German and Japanese.
 Here's what to look for in a good kitchen knife:

 One of the first things to note is that German and Japanese knives are composed of different types of steel.
 Japanese blades are made of a harder type of steel, which does also make them brittle – meaning they can be prone to cracking.
 Harder steel does mean that Japanese blades hold an edge better, but they are often thinner, more delicate blades too.

 Japanese knives are usually sharper than their German counterparts, with an angle of 15 or 16 degrees, compared to 20 on the German knives.
 If you like master craftsmanship, you'll be pleased to hear Japanese blades are almost always hand-honed, whereas German knives are refined with a machine.

 This is probably the most important factor when choosing which type of kitchen knife to go for.
 Japanese knives excel at fine slicing and are essentially precision tools – perfect to cut delicate items like fish and tomatoes.
 They don't fare well chopping pineapples or pumpkins.
 In fact, this can actually damage them.
-German style knives are better for tough to chop items, as well as crushing.
+German style knives such as the Wüsthof Classic 3-Piece Knife Set are better for tougher items, as well as crushing.

 Which type of kitchen knife should I buy?

 While many of the kitchen knives we've featured here are sets, you might just be looking to buy one or two knives, and there are definitely some choices that are better than others.

 The most important knife to have in your kit is a Chef's knife.
 It's a great all-rounder for meat preparation, vegetable slicing and dicing, and even crushing items like garlic and olives.

 We'd also recommend having a serrated knife in your arsenal – we've all tried to slice tomatoes with the wrong knife, and it never ends well.